 5. using sandpaper

 This technique requires that you have some form of rough or medium-grit sandpaper.
-The coarser the grit, the quicker it will take off material.
+The coarser the grit, the quicker it will take off the material.
 Clamp your piece down onto a workbench and carefully smooth out any bumps or imperfections that are visible or felt when you run your hand through your piece of wood.

 For a good and smoother surface, make sure that you exert some pressure while sanding.
-It’s important not to go too fast because this can cause excessive heat build-up, which might lead to scorching on your board’s surface and ruining them (heat also makes glue start melting).
+It’s important not to go too fast because this can cause excessive heat build-up, which might lead to scorching your board’s surface and ruining them (heat also makes glue start melting).
 Also, be aware that planning with sandpaper will produce a lot of dust, so you should equip yourself with a face mask.

 6. use a drum Sandler

-This option isn’t relatively easy (and requires some patience) – drum sanders are great for smoothing down any bumps or imperfections left behind by less-than.
+This option isn’t relatively easy (and requires some patience) -drum sanders are great for smoothing down any bumps or imperfections left behind by less-than.
 However, they need more work than other methods because you have to sand the edges by hand.

 The drum sander features two round drums which spin around one another at high speeds while pushing outwards onto pieces of wood positioned between them.
 It would be best if you set your board so that all faces are perpendicular to the surface.

 Side Note: This technique doesn’t take off all of the material as sanding does.
 However, if you want a particular profile or look from your edges, then this might be something worth checking out!
-I’ve found helpful when using these tools is keeping an extra set of hands around (someone who can hold your piece in place while you run the router or drum sander back and forth over the edge will make it much easier on both of you).
+I’ve found it helpful when using these tools is keeping an extra set of hands around (someone who can hold your piece in place while you run the router or drum sander back and forth over the edge will make it much easier on both of you).

 An important thing to remember is that if your piece has many angles, this technique might not be worth going through all the trouble.

 Another downside of using these tools instead of a planer is that they don’t do as well at smoothing out uneven surfaces.
-There are some extra steps involved with making sure every surface is flat before sanding them down because there’s no flattening mechanism like there would be with a planer.
+There are some extra steps involved with making sure every surface is flat before sanding them down because there’s no flattening mechanism as there would be with a planer.
 The upside, though?
 These pieces can come out looking unique and different (in comparison) to any woodwork you’ve seen before.

 A final thought on planning wood without a planer